SCIM

 2. Click the New Secret button.

-3. Copy the secret and store it in a safe location so that you can use in your IdP's SCIM settings.
+3. Copy the secret and store it in a safe location so that you can add it to your IdP's SCIM settings.

 Enable SCIM - using an external token

-To use an external token, you must 1) enable the external token capability for SCIM and 2) enable SCIM.
+To use an external token, 1) enable the external token capability for SCIM and then 2) enable SCIM.

 Step 1: Turn on external token

-1. Open a command prompt as an server administrator on the initial node (where TSM is installed) in the cluster.
+1. Open a command prompt as a server administrator on the initial node (where TSM is installed) in the cluster.

 2. Run the following commands: